mialkin/docs/databases/sqlserver/sqlserver.md

 ### Indexes with included columns

-An index with included columns can greatly improve query performance because all columns in the query are included in the index; The query optimizer can locate all columns values within the index without accessing table or clustered index resulting in fewer disk I/O operations.
+An index with included columns can greatly improve query performance because all columns in the query are included in the index.
+The query optimizer can locate all columns values within the index without accessing table or clustered index resulting in fewer disk I/O operations.

-> When an index contains all the columns referenced by a query, the index is typically referred to as *covering the query*.
+When an index contains all the columns referenced by a query, the index is typically referred to as *covering the query*.